Core patterns

 • Define vs AssignDefine creates a new binding; Assign changes an existing one — distinct operations throughout the codebase

+For canonical terminology, see GocciaScript Context.
 For pipelines and layers, see Architecture.
-For the execution backends, see Interpreter (tree-walk) and Bytecode VM (register VM, .gbc).
+For the execution modes, see Interpreter (tree-walk) and Bytecode VM (register VM, .gbc).

 Recurring implementation patterns#